Kishor-Bibin/Highly-Available-Three-Tier-Web-Application-on-AWS-/Documentation.md

 - **Database Connection Failures**: Ensure proper security group rules and subnet configuration for **RDS**.
 - **Scaling Issues**: Verify the **Auto Scaling policies** and instance health checks.

-## License

-This project is licensed under the MIT License.

----

-This README is designed to guide users through the process of deploying a highly available three-tier application on AWS.